-Nitrates are the result of the bacterial breakdown of: ammonia to nitrite to nitrate.
-This is the final stage of the natural biological metabolic waste conversion also known as the nitrogen cycle.
+Aquarium nitrate is the result of the bacterial breakdown of organic waste into ammonia, to nitrite, and finally to nitrate.
+This is the final stage of the natural biological metabolic waste conversion aka the nitrogen cycle.

 Although it is less toxic than ammonia/ammonium and nitrite, nitrate as a nitrogen compound also causes stress at all levels, making a fish’s organs work harder to adjust to its new environment.
 The increasing stress results in the loss of the fish’s ability to fight diseases, heal itself, and reproduce.